netCommonsEU/PeerStreamer/testing/Testing.md

 support software like RTP flows generator and video/audio source)?

-* Any other question and doubt about the high level tests description provided above (More detaled guides for building and running the required software will be provided).
+* Any other question and doubt about the high level tests description provided above (More detailed guides for building and running the required software will be provided).

 ### After the tests

-* Qualitative cosiderations about the quality of real-time video playback.
+* Qualitative considerations about the quality of real-time video playback.

 * Opinions and feedbacks about the process for building and running the software, with a focus on PeerStreamer and PeerViewer.